Behind the lens: Meet the photographer behind Fort Worth People

 FTW_Fort_Worth_People_cover

-Fort Worth People is photographing everything people.
+Fort Worth People is photographing everyday people.

 Photo by FTWtoday